 Partitions ingest your messages in real time.
-Partitions differ from scheduled views in that partitions don’t backfill with aggregate data.
+They differ from scheduled views in that partitions don’t backfill with aggregate data.
 They begin building a non-aggregate index from the time the partition is created and index only the data moving forward.
 Scheduled views backfill with aggregate data, meaning that all data that extends back to the start date of the view query is added to the view.

 To define partitions use simple search expressions, also called routing expressions.
 The routing expression is applied to all incoming messages as they enter the system.
 If the filter matches the message, it’s added to the partition.